Biceps Tendonitis - Tendonopathy

 - Arthroscopic tenotomy of the long head of the biceps in the treatment of rotator cuff tears: clinical and radiographic results of 307 cases.

-- [Clinical results of arthroscopic tenotomy of the long head of the biceps brachii in full thickness rotator cuff tears without repair: 40 cases].
+- [Clinical results of arthroscopic tenotomy of the long head of the biceps brachii in full thickness tears of the rotator cuff without repair: 40 cases].

 - Patient acceptance of long head of biceps brachii tenotomy.